nextflow-io/nextflow/docs/process.rst

 module
 ------

-`Modules <http://modules.sourceforge.net/>`_ is a package manager that allows you to dynamically configure your execution environment and easily switch between multiple versions of the same software tool.
+`Environment Modules <http://modules.sourceforge.net/>`_ is a package manager that allows you to dynamically configure your execution environment and easily switch between multiple versions of the same software tool.

 If it is available in your system you can use it with Nextflow in order to configure the processes execution